realsetvin/DynexSDK/README.md

 ## License

 Released under the Apache License 2.0.
-See LICENSE file.
+See the LICENSE file.